Jagdgeschwader I (World War I): 1918

 Poor weather in early 1918 saw little opportunity for JG I to score, although the unit were in the forefront of defensive fighter operations during the major German offensive launched on 21 March 1918.
 By April 1918 the formation was flying from Harbonnieres, the most south westerly airfield they were to ultimately occupy.
-The newly formed RAF however maintained a degree of air superiority, with heavily escorted artillery observation and reconnaissance two-seaters operating effectively over the rapidly moving ground battle below.
+The newly formed RFC (Royal Flying Corps) however maintained a degree of air superiority, with heavily escorted artillery observation and reconnaissance two-seaters operating effectively over the rapidly moving ground battle below.
 Most of JG I's victims at this time were the low flying fighter bombers, particularly Sopwith Camels.

 After von Richthofen's death in April 1918, Hauptmann Wilhelm Reinhard became JG I Commanding Officer.
 On 10 May JG I claimed its 300th victory while on 20 May the unit received the honorary title of JG I 'Richthofen.
 Soon after JG I moved to the 7th Army front to support the forthcoming Aisne offensive, commencing on 27 May.
 JG I moved to Guise, and then Puiseux Ferme, operating primarily against the French and the newly arrived American Air Forces.
 Between 31 May and 8 June JG I claimed some 43 French aircraft and balloons, and another 24 between 24 June and 28 June.
 Jasta 6's Lt.
 Hans Kirschstein was the star performer of JG I at this time, claiming 27 victories between 18 March and 14 June.

 By mid-June JG I was fully equipped with the Fokker D.VII, the first having been tested operationally in late May by Jasta 10.
 After Reinhard was killed in a flying accident on 3 July 1918, Oberleutnant Hermann Göring became JG I's third and last commander of the war on 14 July.